remyclarke/project-bird-sanctuary-vite/README.md

 - **Push Changes**: Regularly upload your work to GitHub.
 - **Pull Request**: Create a pull request for your changes on GitHub.
 - **Submit on Canvas**: Provide the link to your pull request for project submission.

-## Project Objective

-Create a bird sanctuary donation app using React, incorporating specific functionalities based on the user stories provided.
-The project aims to observe your ReactJS skills, with each feature contributing to the total score of 9.
-A minimum of 6.5 points is required to pass, with partial credit possible.
-See the [Project Rubrik](RUBRIK.md) for specific qualifications.

 ## User Stories and Features